Common Mistakes in Clothing Production

 7. Skipping quality control

 After production, you want to deliver quickly.
-But those who skip quality control or perform it too superficially risk having defective products reach customers.
+But those who skip or perform quality control too superficially risk having defective products reach customers.
 This costs reputation and money.

-Always check a representative part of the production order before delivery.
-With local clothing production, you can do this yourself or have it done by the clothing manufacturer.
+Always check a representative portion of the production order before delivery.
+With local clothing production, you can do this yourself or have it done by the clothing producer.
 For foreign clothing production, this requires an inspector on-site.

 Avoiding mistakes starts with a good conversation

-Most mistakes can be avoided with good preparation and a clothing manufacturer who thinks along with you.
+Most mistakes can be avoided with good preparation and a clothing producer who thinks along with you.
 At Atelier Jungles, we discuss exactly where the risks lie for your specific product and situation during the production consultation.
-You can read more about what to look for when choosing a clothing manufacturer in our article what to look for in a clothing manufacturer.
+You can read more about what to look for when choosing a clothing producer in our article what to look for in a clothing producer.

 Frequently Asked Questions